barotto/IBMulator/README.md

 ### HDD image

-To create a new fixed disk drive image:

-1. start IBMulator, a new 0-filled image file will be created using the path specified in ibmulator.ini
-2. using customiz.exe, verify that the machine is set to boot with the FDD first (the default CMOS image is already set this way)
+The first time you launch IBMulator, an empty pre-formatted bootable hard disk image will be created.

+If you have an original PS/1 backup disk-set you can restore the machine to its factory state.
+In order to do so:

-3. restart the machine with a bootable PC-DOS 4.0 floppy disk inserted into drive A
+1. insert a PC-DOS 4.0 floppy disk in drive A
-4. at the DOS prompt run "fdisk" and create a new primary partition
+2. go to the DOS prompt
-5. then run "format c: /s"
-6. if you have an original PS/1 backup disk-set run "restore a: c: /s"
+4. run "a:restore a: c: /s"

-If you are on Linux, you can mount the image file using this command:
+Under Linux you can mount the HDD image using this command:
 $ mount -o loop,offset=16896 hdd.img /mnt/loop

+*Nota bene*: if you change the disk type from the default 35 (WDL-330P) to any other type, the automatically created image will be 0-filled and you'll need to use 'fdisk' and 'format' in order to use it.
+Also, only types 35 and 38 have accurate performance emulation; any other type have the same performance as type 35.

 ### Key bindings